ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 # CKEditor Tests Environment (Bender)

-To avoid regressions and reduce the number of bugs CKEditor uses [Bender](https://github.com/benderjs/benderjs), our in-house JavaScript Test Framework, to cover code with tests.
+Advanced project like CKEditor could not exist without automated tests.
+CKEditor uses [Bender](https://github.com/benderjs/benderjs), our in-house JavaScript Test Framework, to cover code with tests.
+Not every feature can be tested automatically, but for those that can be we always implement tests.
+We encourage you to do the same when you make a pull request on [GitHub](https://github.com/ckeditor/ckeditor-dev) or fork CKEditor repository in order to customize some behavior.

 ## Setting up Bender

-To run CKEditor tests you will need Bender.
+To run CKEditor tests you will need [Bender](https://github.com/benderjs/benderjs).
 Before you start installing Bender make sure that:

 * you installed [Git](http://git-scm.com/),
 * you installed the latest version of [Node.js](http://nodejs.org/),
 * you have administrative rights &mdash; needed to install Bender globally.

 In order to install Bender globally, open the console and use `npm install`:

 	> npm install -g git://github.com/benderjs/benderjs.git

-**Note:** You may need administrative rights to do this.
+**Note:** You may need administrative rights to do this (e.g. `sudo`).

 Now you can check whether Bender has installed properly.
 If you run Bender in the console: